About Winter Activities in Chamonix

 Sledging / Tobogganing

 This is one winter activity that doesn't require a lot of expensive equipment, just grab your sledge and head for the nearest snow-covered hill!
 You can pick up a sledge at one of the many ski hire shops or sports shops in Chamonix.
 Good sledging areas include on the Savoy piste, by the Bois du Buchet walking trails, and behind the tourist office in Vallorcine.
 There is a small snowpark play area for children at the top of the Prarion gondola in Les Houches.
 It's called Ski Camp and is found over by the Ecole chair lift.
 There are inner tubes to slide down the hill on (snow tubbing), a toboggan run, zip wire, and other child friendly activities.
 Another Snow Village has been set up at the bottom of the Trappe green piste in Flegere, specifically for families.

 Don't forget that the Alpine Rollercoaster is open all winter at the Planards slope in the heart of Chamonix.
 The track is 1300m long with turns, spins, fun and thrills for all the family.

 Raquette à Neige or Snow-shoeing in and around Chamonix is a perfect activity for bad weather conditions or for non-skiers.
-Don't forget to wear comfortable and waterproof boots and take a few snacks and some water with you.
-Either set out on your own, or join a group led by a knowledgeable local guide or activity company and explore the hidden parts of the ski area.
-Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire or buy snowshoes from most Sports Shops.
-Grab a trail map from the Tourist Office and head off on your own adventure.
+Don't forget to wear comfortable and waterproof boots.
+Either set out on your own, or join a group led by a knowledgeable local guide and explore the hidden parts of the ski area.
+Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire snowshoes from most Sports Shops or Ski Hire Shops, grab a trail map from the Tourist Office and head off on your own adventure.
 There are marked trails all around the valley so you can explore the area around the golf course in Les Praz, the Bossons glacier, the Coupeau sector and the Chavants lake in Les Houches, the Granges hamlet in Vallorcine or the traditional neighbourhoods in Servoz.